snehasarkar95/Credit_card_customer_clustering/README.md

 # Task Performed:
   1. Exploratory Data Analysis:
-     a.
-Missing Value Analysis
+     * Missing Value Analysis
-     b.
-Outlier Treatment using the Z-score method
+     * Outlier Treatment using the Z-score method
-     c.
-Dealing with correlated variables
+     * Dealing with correlated variables
   2. Performing dimensionality reduction using PCA such that the 95% of the variance is explained
   3. Finding the optimum value of k for k-means clustering using the elbow method.
   4. Ploting the elbow curve